 Both of these areas are nicely designed too, with translucency that allows you to see very vaguely through to the rest of the phone.
 This gives the whole handset an air of completeness.
 It feels like a phone that's able to connect within itself and not fall apart when a new app rolls into town.

-With iOS 7.1 the phone and messaging buttons have been toned down in colour somewhat, meaning less neon green and a more pleasing look to the eye.
+Since iOS 7.1 the phone and messaging buttons have been toned down in colour somewhat, meaning less neon green and a more pleasing look to the eye.

 The double tap action now sees the screen you're viewing minimised to a thumbnail in the centre of the screen, and a horizontal list to the right of it made up of small panels of all the other apps running in the background.